cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/resources.md

 [How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence][12]

-Michael Pollan dives into the history of psychedelic therapy work.
+In the beginning of his book Michael Pollan dives into the history of psychedelic therapy work.
 It is the best history of that time that I know of.
 Then he goes on to chronicle what it is like to do a guided journey.
 This book has launched a huge wave of interest in psychedelics.

-Finding our full Truth is scary.
-This path requires courage.
-If we have unprocessed trauma we need to first address it in our Healing Up work.
-If the trauma is too raw there is too much pain to do much else so this has to be handled first.
-We need to learn to deeply love ourselves despite all our imperfections.
-That creates the safety needed to go even deeper.
-To find out more of our Truth.
-What is holding us back is that certain things are too dangerous to know.
-It would hurt too much to know.
-So our protector parts conspire to hide us from our full truth.
-Those parts are working hard to protect us.
-So we can't just jump straight all the way in.
-We have to take baby steps.
-Dip a little deeper into the Truth, pause to find compassion for ourselves and integrate this new understanding.
-And then keep on dipping a little further.
-At some point we realize that instead of looking for others to their Truth we now find it inside ourself.
-We now stand accountable to ourselves.
-Welcome to Yellow.

 ## Turquoise